carlossalasamper/inversify-sugar/README.md

 #### Get the Container of a Module

-Ideally we shouldn't be accessing module containers directly to get a service.
+**Ideally we shouldn't be accessing module containers directly to get a service**.
 In either case, the `getModuleContainer` function allows you to get the container of a module in case you need to access it in an statement.

 ```typescript
 import {